mrkhntr/C2MIPsASM/README.md

 j while_cond    # jump back to conditional
 end_loop:       # end of the loop
 ```
->**Note:** As before with `do while` Even though the *endloop*  and *init* labels are not used it is best to keep it as it is a reference to the end of the loop and it makes it easier to read by a human.
+>**Note:** As before with `do while` Even though the *init* label is not used it is best to keep it as it is a reference to initialize part of the loop and make it more readable to a human.

 ### `for`
 A `for` loop is nothing more than an *abstracted while*.
-Therefore, it is best just to translate your *for* loop to a `while` loop and then follow the procedure for the `while` loop.
+Therefore, it is best just to translate your `for` loop to a `while` loop and then follow the procedure for the `while` loop.
 #### C `for`
 ```c
 for ( init; condition; increment ) {